graphitemaster/neothyne/docs/COLORGRADING.md

 ### Understanding Hue, Saturation and Lightness

 Lets define the terminology first.
-A Hue is synonymous with a color, that is to say Hues are colors.
-When we say something is Red, Green or Blue, what we're conveying is the Hue.
+Hue is related to wavelength, that is the "base tone" of a color, but there is much more to what we consider a specific color.
 Saturation on the other hand refers to how a Hue appears under particular lighting conditions.
 Think of Saturation in terms of weak vs strong or pale vs pure.
 Finally, Lightness refers to how light or dark a color is.
 Lighter colors have higher values.
 For example, Orange has a higher value than navy Blue or dark Purple.
 Black has the lowest value of any Hue, and White the highest.

 You also have the option to specify how much color ranges will overlap.
 The effect of this is very subtle and will only work on colors next to each other